 The links at the left will take you to the offerings for the current semester and also to our course descriptions page.
 The course descriptions page lists a description for each course in the permanent catalog and those MDST 3559 and MDST 4559 topics offered in the current semester.

-In addition, we often review courses from other departments to be applied toward the Media Studies major requirements.
-Here is a list of current and previously approved courses.
-If you see a course in another department at the 3000 level or higher that you would like to take with a media focus, you can have it evaluated by submitting the course syllabus and this form.
-If you would like a transfer credit from a US institution to count toward the major, use this form to make the request (William Little - [email protected] - is the Department Contact).
+We often review courses from other departments to be applied toward the Media Studies major requirements.
+A list of previously approved outside classes is available.
+If you see a course in another department at the 3000 level or higher that you would like to take with a media focus, you can have it evaluated by submitting the course syllabus and the Request to Have a Course Outside of Media Studies Count as an Elective form.
+If you would like a transfer credit from a US institution to count toward the major, use this form to make the request (William Little - email@example.com - is the Department Contact).
 You must attach proof that you received at least a C+ in all courses you want counted toward the major.
 Only two electives taken outside of the Media Studies department, including study abroad and transfer courses, can be used to fulfill major requirements.